FYYDCC/IVT-LR/README.md

 export NCCL_P2P_LEVEL=NVL   # if is needed
 PYTHONUNBUFFERED=1 nohup deepspeed --master_port 29501 chameleon_run_sqa.py args/chameleon.yaml --deepspeed --deepspeed_config ds_config.json > chameleon.log 2>&1 &
 ```

+>To implement Chameleon on M3CoT and Qwen2-VL on ScienceQA, just follow the implementation of the other model as a reference.